 The information on customers and their state of health that may be entered in the accident records constitute a personal data file.
 The requirements of legislation such as the Personal Data Act (523/1999) must be taken into account concerning the information.
 The information must be stored and destroyed appropriately.

-Report serious accidents or close calls to Tukes
+Report serious accidents and near-misses to Tukes

 If a serious incident or accident occurs in a consumer service, start emergency operations immediately and call for help.
 Call 112!